jokob-sk/NetAlertX/docs/NETWORK_TREE.md

 ## How to setup your Network page

-Make sure you have a root device with the MAC `Internet` (No other MAC addresses are currently support as root)
+Make sure you have a root device with the MAC `Internet` (No other MAC addresses are currently supported as the root node).

+## ⚡Quick setup:

+* Go to Devices > Device Details.
+* Find the device(s) you want to use as network devices (network nodes).
+* Set the Type of such a device to one of the following: AP, Firewall, Gateway, PLC, Powerline, Router, Switch, USB LAN Adapter, USB WIFI Adapter and WLAN.
+* Save and go to Network where the devices you've marked as network devices (by selecting the Type as mentioned above) will show up as tabs.
+* You can now assign the Unassigend devices to the correct network node.

+## 🔍Detailed example:

-To setup a device named `rapberrypi` as a `Switch` in our network.
+In this example you will setup a device named `rapberrypi` as a `Switch` in our network.

 ### 1) Device details page